Rick Stein in Palermo

 Easy, pane e panelle.
 It’s a typical street food specialty from Palermo.
 Chick-pea fritters served in a soft roll called vastedda.
 He simply loved it.
 In the Palermo episode you see Rick cooking the panelle at the Duchess’.
 We do recommend to take a class with her if you come to Palermo, it’s not just about cooking, Nicoletta is a lovely interesting woman.

 I know, you are lazy, you don’t wanna cook, you just want to eat, don’t you?
 Well, during the shooting I and Rick shared a pane and panelle and a beer in one of my favourite spots in town.
 An anonymous place where you probably wouldn’t stop unless you are hanging around with a real Palermitan friend.
-You wanna meet a real palermitan friend? if you wanna a local friend, we streaty guides are here for you 🙂 c’mon I’m going to reveal you this secret.
-Favorite place of Rick Stein in Palermo for panelle is the Friggitoria Dainotti at the market!
+You wanna meet a real palermitan friend? if you wanna a local friend, we streaty guides are here for you 🙂 The favorite place of Rick Stein in Palermo for panelle is the Friggitoria Dainotti at the market!
+Join our tour we will bring you there!

 RICK STEIN’S FAVORITE BEER IN PALERMO